Leaflet (software): Elements

 There is also a variety of utility classes such as interfaces for managing projections, transformations and interacting with the DOM.

 Support for GIS formats

 Leaflet has core support for multiple GIS standard formats, with others supported in plugins.

 Browser support

-Leaflet 0.7 supports Chrome, Firefox, Safari 5+, Opera 12+ and IE 7-11.
+Leaflet 0.7 supports Chrome, Firefox, Safari 5+, Opera 12+ and IE 7–11.

+Examples of useful features

+Leaflet's onEachFeature is quite handy when dealing with, for example, GeoJSON data.
+The function contains two parameters: "feature" and "layer". "feature" allows us to access each object inside the GeoJSON and "layer" allows us to add popups, tooltips etc.

+An example in JavaScript is given below: